Outlook 2023: Asian equities

 Slower global growth and weaker demand for durable consumer goods is already significantly impacting Asian exports, particularly products from the technology sector.

 The market has moved rapidly to price in a sharp downturn in semiconductor demand over the next few quarters.
-This has been much to the detriment of Korean and Taiwanese equity markets, both of which are dominated by export-related industries.
+This has been much to the detriment of equity markets in Korea and Taiwan, both of which are dominated by export-related industries.

-Meanwhile, a deliberate clampdown on leverage in the property development sector has caused a severe liquidity crunch.
+Meanwhile, a deliberate clampdown on leverage in the property development sector has caused a liquidity crunch.
 Subsequently, sales have collapsed, so too new construction activity as buyers defer buying flats and developers hoard cash.
 With property construction driving more than 20% of economic growth in recent years, this has further depressed economic activity and market earnings.
-Given these challenges, we think the outlook for growth in China is very poor.

 More immediately, there are two key variables that could determine the 2023 outlook for Asian equities.
-The first concerns China’s response to Covid-19 outbreaks.
-Any sign that China is willing to relax its dynamic zero-Covid policy is likely to be received very positively by the market given the potential boost to earnings and valuation multiples following the terrible performances seen in the past 18 months.
+The first concerns mainland China’s response to Covid-19 outbreaks.
+Any sign that mainland China is to relax its dynamic zero-Covid policy is likely to be received very positively by the market given the potential boost to earnings and valuation multiples following the performances seen in the past 18 months.

-Our base case expectation is that changes to the policy will be incremental, from the second quarter of 2023 onwards rather than a one-time relaxation.
-However, this could still be enough to improve sentiment from the current depressed levels and boost economic growth.
+Our base case expectation is that changes to the policy will be incremental,.
+However, this could still be enough to improve sentiment and boost economic growth.
 It would also help support the market in Hong Kong SAR and have a spill-over effect for growth in other regional economies given the close trading links.

 The second variable is the extent of future rate hikes required to quell inflation pressures in the West and then the shape of the economic slowdown in the US and the EU, whether it is a soft or hard landing.
 A peak in the interest rate cycle is also likely to lead to a weakening of the US dollar, which should help liquidity for Asian economies and support equity market valuations.
 Clearly, the sooner that US inflation and interest rate expectations peak the better the outcome for equity markets globally.